LEARNAcademy/syllabus/tools-and-resources/linking-html-javascript.md

-# CONNECTING HTML TO JAVASCRIPT
+# Connecting HTML and JavaScript

 ### Create an HTML page that takes a user's name and returns "Welcome, <user's name>!"